 The Core Phase of Contest Prep is where you will spend the most time.
-Once your body settles in during the Transition Phase, and you are at an appropriate ROL, you will be in this phase.
+Once your body settles in during the Transition Phase, and you are at an appropriate ROL, you will shift in this phase.

 Eventually, you will notice that fat loss will start to slow down and become harder to to achieve as you get close to the next phase, the Set-Point Phase.

 The Set-Point Phase is when your body starts to resist fat loss.
 You probably have been in Contest Prep for several months at this stage, but a lot of that depends on how lean you were, or were not, when you started prep.
 This is where you body starts to fight back because you are wanting to take it out of homeostasis, the weight range that your body likes to be in.